 Of course, there are plenty of dining options close by and only a short walk away.

 Definitely a nice hotel with clean rooms.
 Staff was friendly and took care of their guests.
-As I mentioned earlier if you don’t need a suite get a room with outside view rather than a few of the inside of the store.
+As I mentioned earlier if you don’t need a suite, get a room with an outside view rather than a few of the inside of the store.
 The view outside is not the best, but I would prefer it.
 Another small downside is that you have to use your room key at every level to enter the guest room areas and again for your actual room.
 This is supposed to keep the surf shop visitors out from the hotel area but adds an extra small inconvenience for the hotel guest.
 Great if you are just staying here the night before your cruise or actually visiting Cocoa Beach and the surrounding areas.
-A small advice, Ron Jon Surf Shop is open 24 hours a day and houses the Florida Surf Museum.
+A piece of small advice, Ron Jon Surf Shop is open 24 hours a day and houses the Florida Surf Museum.
 You might want to check it out, as it is right next door.